 If you are a shiatsu practitioner and know less about the Extraordinary Vessels, you might want to consider doing the Transforming your work with the Extraordinary Vessels course.

 This supporting pregnancy course can also be a good way to prepare or to review material from any of the in person pregnancy courses.
+If you have attended a postnatal in person course with Suzanne then you can apply for a 50% discount on the course.

 What is in this supporting pregnancy online course?